JonasFrey96/Visual-Odom-Pipeline/README.md

 The location of the datasets is provided in the datasets.yml.
 Simply modify the paths within the yaml file.
 Always provide the path to the main folder of each dataset.
-For useing our costum dataset please follow the instruction in the costume dataset instructions section.
+For using our custom dataset please follow the instruction in the costume dataset instructions section.

 5. Run pipeline
 Simply select the dataset with the dataset flag ['parking', 'malaga', 'kitti','roomtour', 'outdoor_street']
 ```
 python src/main.py --dataset=kitti --headless=False
 ```
-If you are useing a headless machine (docker container), simply set the headless flag to true.
+If you are using a headless machine (docker container), simply set the headless flag to true.
 The results for each dataset will be generated in the results directory.

-These insructions are tested on a linux workstation (Ubuntu 18.04 LTS, Intel i7-7820X, 32GB RAM, Nvidia GTX1080Ti) and laptop.
+These instructions are tested on a linux workstation (Ubuntu 18.04 LTS, Intel i7-7820X, 32GB RAM, Nvidia GTX1080Ti) and laptop (Intel i5, 16GB RAM, Ubuntu 18.04 LTS).
+Please adjust all the commands if you are on a windows and mac machine.

 ## Results: